 You’ll find an abundant variety of grapes grown from its arid south to misty north.
 However, coastal American Viticultural Areas (prime grape-growing land parcels) in particular have ideal conditions for the growth of straw-yellow Chardonnay and ruby Pinot Noir.
 You’ll find flights waiting for you in the expansive tasting rooms of historic family-owned estates or on the barrel tables of fledgling operations working out of converted barns.

 Here’s a north-to-south guide to the best California wine regions and what else to see and do between tastings.

-Napa Valley is the superstar of the California wine world.
+Napa Valley is the superstar of the California wine world, making it one of the top destinations for a California honeymoon.
 In this four-mile wide, thirty-mile long valley, you’ll find replica Tuscan castles, Michelin-starred chefs like Thomas Keller, and 240 wineries serving some of the world’s most sought after vintages.

 About an hour’s car journey north of San Francisco, driving Highway 29 into Napa can feel like you’ve taken a detour via Tuscany.
 A verdant landscape of gentle hills braided with vines, Napa’s sought-after soil brings forth award-winning wines.
 It is especially well known for its rich, fruit-forward Cabernet Sauvignon.

 Beneath cobalt blue skies and amid the area’s charming small towns, you’ll find the tasting rooms of big names like Mondavi, Diamond Creek, Opus One, and Joseph Phelps.